Advanced concept maps#

 Deductive reasoning#

-Deductive reasoning involves moving from things you know or assume to be true - called ‘premises’ - to conclusions that must follow from them.
-In other words, deductive reasoning presents a line of reasoning that leads to a “therefore” conclusion.
-Below is an example of deductive reasoning:
+Deductive reasoning moves from things you know or assume to be true – the ‘premises’ – to a conclusion that must follow from them.
+It leads to a “therefore.”
+Here’s a simple example:

-The first two statements are premises (Birds fly, I’m a bird), and the third statement is a conclusion (Therefore, I fly).
-By the rules of deduction, if the first two statements are true, then the conclusion must be true.
-Any deductive argument needs to accomplish three things:
+The first two statements are premises (Birds fly, I’m a bird); the third is the conclusion (Therefore, I fly).
+By the rules of deduction, if the premises are true, the conclusion must be true.
+(Whether the premises actually are true is a separate question – “birds fly” lets in penguins.
+Deduction guarantees the link, not the inputs.)
+Any deductive argument needs to do three things:

 -